Developing Bots

 def handle_on_shutdown():

-# Record final state, etc
+# Record final state, send a de-leverage transaction, etc.

 Bot State

-For example, you might want to pre-populate a large dataframe into state on startup, keeping that dataframe in sync with the chain through event logs, and then use that data to determine a signal under which you want trigger transactions to commit back to the chain.
-Such an bot might look like this:
+For example, you might want to pre-populate a large dataframe into state using a startup handler, keep that dataframe in sync with the chain through several event log handlers, and then process that data to produce a custom metric every couple of minutes, which may trigger sending a transaction.

 @bot.on_startup()

-def create_table(startup_state):
+def load_df(startup_state):

-df = contract.MyEvent.query(..., start_block=startup_state.last_block_processed)
+bot.state.df = contract.MyEvent.query(..., start_block=startup_state.last_block_processed)

-... # Do some further processing on df
+... # Do some further processing on `bot.state.df`

 @bot.on_(contract.MyEvent)

-def update_table(log):
+def update_df(log):

-bot.state.table = ... # Update using stuff from `log`
+bot.state.df.loc[-1] = ... # Add a row using stuff from `log`

-def use_table(blk):
+def measure_metric(time):

 # Trigger your bot to send a transaction from `bot.signer`